-Transnational Labour Law in an Era of Nationalism
+Transnational Labour Law in an Era of Rising Nationalism: A New Role of Public Institutions for Sustainable Market Practices?

 This workshop will investigate the role of public authority and development of transnational practices regarding the regulation of labour standards and market actors.
 How such practices can promote sustainability will be considered in economic, environmental and social terms and with reference to the UN Sustainable Development Goals.
 In particular, the current challenge and effects of forms of nationalism (as evident from the 2016 Brexit referendum and US elections, among others) will be addressed as a constraint on transnationalism.
 Scope for innovative national regulatory practices will also be explored.